danieltomasz/danieltomasz.github.io/content/pages/about.md

 I completed a traineeship at the European Commission's DG Research and Innovation, contributing to the monitoring of digital and data-sharing aspects of some EU-funded health research projects.

+Currently as a data analyst I try to do the usual data analyst job providing insights by creating Shiny apps and make sense from structured text data (think XMLs).

 I'm passionate about health data and using visualisation to generate insights

 ## Hobbies